Compliant Payroll Solution: HMRC Mini Umbrella FraudSeptember 26, 2022

 - Enhanced Employee/temp worker experience

-We are a business focused on changing the shape of recruitment agency payroll, to deliver value to all parties but not at the expense of compliance and best practise.
-So, in our pursuit of that I feel it’s important to highlight what Mini Umbrellas are, how to spot the signs that you are maybe unknowingly putting your business at risk by utilising one of these schemes in your supply chain, and why HIVE360 is a trusted and compliant alternative.
+We are a business focused on changing the shape of recruitment agency payroll by offering a fully compliant payroll solution to deliver value to all parties but not at the expense of compliance and best practice.
+So, in our pursuit of that, I feel it’s important to highlight what Mini Umbrellas are, how to spot the signs that you are maybe unknowingly putting your business at risk by utilising one of these schemes in your supply chain, and why HIVE360 is a trusted and compliant payroll solution.

 I also want to give you some guidelines to provide a due diligence format in order to keep your business safe from unnecessary tax liabilities.